gregorymikuro/MovieLens-Recommendations-System/README.md

 ### 1.4 Specific Objectives

-1. Analyze and determine movie ratings considering the number of raters and the overall distribution of ratings by calculating the Bayesian average to ensure that ratings are representative and not overly influenced by the number of raters.
+1. Analyze and determine movie ratings by calculating the Bayesian average to ensure that ratings are representative and not overly influenced by the number of raters, taking into account both the average rating and the number of votes.

-2. Investigate relationships between user preferences and movie features through matrix factorization techniques, such as Singular Value Decomposition (SVD) to help in understanding how latent factors can capture the underlying patterns in user-movie interactions.
+2. Investigate relationships between user preferences and movie features through matrix factorization techniques, such as Singular Value Decomposition (SVD).
+This will help in understanding how latent factors can capture the underlying patterns in user-movie interactions, ultimately leading to more personalized recommendations.

-3. Create and deploy a hybrid recommendation system that integrates collaborative filtering with content-based filtering that addresses the cold start problem and optimizes recommendation accuracy by combining the strengths of both methods.
+3. Create a hybrid recommendation model that integrates collaborative filtering (with a target accuracy of 80% or higher) with content-based filtering, specifically using deep learning techniques.

-Data Understanding
+4. Deploy the developed recommendation system using Streamlit, creating an interactive interface that allows users to receive personalized movie recommendations in real-time.

 ### 1.5 Challenges
 1. Cold start problem: Accurate recommendations will be complex to provide when there is limited data for new users or at the system's initial launch.